The Fourth Operation

 Bases Other Than e

-Instead of translating the graph of y = bx vertically by minus one we try translating it by an amount that makes it tangent to y = x.
-In general, unlike the case when b = e, the tangent point won’t be at the origin.
-To simplify expressions in what follows letr = log b
+To accomplish that we shall translate the graph of y = bx vertically by an amount that makes it tangent to y = x.
+In general, unlike the case when b = e, the tangent point will not be at the origin.
+To simplify expressions, in what follows letr = log b

 where as usual log is the natural logarithm.
 Note thatbx = e rx